How to obtain a residence permit

 If you plan to stay longer than 90 days, you must apply for a Temporary Residence Employment (TRE) permit at your nearest Immigration Office (listed below).

-After five years, you can apply for permanent residence.
+After seven years, you can apply for permanent residence.

 - Larnaca – Larnaca Police Station, Piale Pasia, Larnaca (Tel.
 24-804 242);

 - Limassol – Limassol Police Station, Kyrillou Loukareos, Kakos Center, Limassol (Tel.
 25-805 200);

 - Nicosia – Nicosia Police Station, Parodos Leoforou, RIC, Nicosia (General Information: Tel.
 22-802 334, Registration: Tel.
 22-802 348);

 - Paphos – Paphos Police Station,Ypolohagou N.Papageorgiou, Polykatikia, PA.SY.DI First Floor, 8011 Paphos (Tel.
 26-806 200).